 • Batches are scoped to a Workspace.
 You may view all batches—and their results—that were created within the Workspace that your API key belongs to.

-• Rate limits apply to the Batches API HTTP requests rather than the number of requests in a batch.
+• Rate limits apply to both Batches API HTTP requests and the number of requests within a batch waiting to be processed.
+See Message Batches API rate limits.
 Additionally, we may slow down processing based on current demand and your request volume.
 In that case, you may see more requests expiring after 24 hours.

 • Due to high throughput and concurrent processing, batches may go slightly over your Workspace’s configured spend limit.